ellje-23/The-Strange-Garden/README.md

 At the end, it draws the garden to a canvas using rectangles to represent a plant and color to represent a plant species.

 It requires _cs1graphics.py_ and _simplegraphics.py_ to run which were provided by Dr. Welsh.

+### To Run:
+1. Download the project
+2. Open the project on IDLE
+3. Run the 'elliott_jessica_prg8.py' file